 There are some positive things that you can do to help alleviate anger issues at home.
 You should consider meditation to calm yourself so that you won't feel the urge to act out violently moving forward.
 Exercising regularly and keeping a journal can also help to calm you down.
-These methods will work very well in tandem with therapy to maintain a calm demeanor, and you'll be a better girlfriend for your partner.
+These methods will work very well with therapy to maintain a calm demeanor, and you'll be a better girlfriend for your partner.
 Ultimately, this will also help you improve your relationship and communication overall.

 You may read the full study here: Marriage: A Randomized Controlled Trial of the Web-Based OurRelationship Program: Effects on Relationship and Individual Functioning.

-For related "I hit my boyfriend and I feel horrible" articles, please see:
+For related "I hit my boyfriend, and I feel horrible" articles, please see: